Coronavirus: The Swiss Cheese Strategy

 It might be a good idea to wear glasses or goggles to protect them.
 In a Chinese city where 32% of the population wears glasses, only 6% of coronavirus patients wore them.
 Infections have been reported by doctors without eye protection.
 The eyes have receptors for the coronavirus.
 And eye symptoms are common in coronavirus patients.
 All this evidence suggests protecting the eyes could reduce contagiousness.
 For those who can afford eye protection, it’s a measure that can help and can’t hurt much.

-Preventing social interaction with bubbles is expensive but quite easy.
+Preventing social interaction with social distancing is expensive but quite easy.
 Conversely, reducing contagiousness is the opposite: cheap but hard.
 Governments should focus on doing this right.

 The fourth layer of defence is the same: cheap but hard.
 Governments must learn to do it too.